Otterdays/Zombobs/ITCH/DOCS/ITCH.IO_DEV_LOGS/dev_log_1.md

 Hey everyone! 👋

-It's been a wild ride since I first started building ZOMBOBS.
-What began as a simple "let's see if I can make a zombie game in vanilla JavaScript" has turned into something... well, let's just say it's gotten a bit out of hand (in the best way possible).
+Let me tell you a story.
+It's about a dream that got put on hold, and how it finally came back to life.

+I've always loved game development.
+There's something magical about creating worlds, about watching code transform into experiences, about seeing that spark of "what if?" turn into something you can actually play.
+But life, as it tends to do, had other plans.
+Work, responsibilities, the daily grind—you know how it goes.
+The dream of making games got pushed to the back burner, and I thought maybe it would stay there forever.

+Then something incredible happened: AI entered the picture.
+Not as a replacement for creativity, but as a force multiplier.
+Suddenly, the barriers that had kept me from building games started to crumble.
+The tedious parts?
+AI could help.
+The learning curve?
+AI could guide.
+The overwhelming scope of "where do I even start?"?
+AI could break it down into manageable pieces.

+So I did something I'd been putting off for years: I started building a game.
+Not just any game—a zombie survival game.
+Because what's more classic than mowing down hordes of the undead?

+**ZOMBOBS** began as a simple question: "Can I make a zombie game in vanilla JavaScript?"
+No engines, no frameworks, just pure code and a canvas element.
+I wanted to understand every pixel, every collision, every particle.
+I wanted to feel the game at its most fundamental level.

+What started as a weekend experiment quickly became an obsession.
+I'd wake up thinking about zombie AI.
+I'd go to bed dreaming about particle systems.
+I'd spend lunch breaks sketching out weapon mechanics.
+The game was taking over my life, and I was loving every second of it.

-We're now at **V0.8.1.9 ALPHA**, and I wanted to take a moment to share what's been happening behind the scenes.
-This isn't just a changelog—it's a glimpse into the madness that is solo game development.
+We're now at **V0.8.1.7 ALPHA**, and I wanted to take a moment to share what's been happening behind the scenes.
+This isn't just a changelog—it's a glimpse into the madness that is solo game development, powered by passion, coffee, and a little help from AI.

 ---